Edgar Adolphe (circa 1807-at least 1879)

 Everet Howard, American Silhouettist (1787-1833)

 Everet Howard, my favorite American silhouette artist, was born in Bridgewater, Massachusetts, November 22, 1787.
 His family moved to Leeds, Maine in 1801.
 He taught school for a time but, tired of teaching unruly young scholars, he quit his job and began to look for something else to do.
 Always a budding artist, Howard loved to “draught likenesses” of friends and dabbled in landscapes.
 In April, 1807, Howard “got a good horse to ride to the Westward” and commenced making preparations to journey west, through New Hampshire, Vermont and New York.
 It isn’t clear what Howard intended to for money—perhaps he would find another schoolmaster position or visit with relatives as his brother had done.
 But, a few days before his scheduled departure, Howard decided to “invent” a profile machine and become a profile artist.
 He worked on his “invention” for half of a day and then proceeded to take profiles.
-Howard improved on the design over the next week then, happening upon an itinerant profilist, replaced his own homemade machine by making a trade for the machine of the other artist.
+Howard improved on the machine’s design over the next week then, happening upon an itinerant profilist, replaced his own homemade machine by making a trade for the machine of the other artist.
 Then he set out to make his fame and fortune as a silhouettist.
 Howard did quite well as a last minute artist.
 He traveled and worked in much of Maine and showed up in the New York City Business Directory for the years 1813 and 1816.
 We have no records for other cities, but we assume he worked in other parts of New England.
-There are no known silhouettes by Howard with a handwritten signature, but a few of his silhouettes have been found with the embossed signature EVERET HOWARD from the stamp that we know he bought in Brunswick, Maine.
+There are no known silhouettes by Howard with a handwritten signature, but a few of his silhouettes have been found with 2 different embossed signatures, EVERET HOWARD.
+We know that he bought one signature stamp in Brunswick, Maine.
+We are aware of one pair of watercolor profile portraits by Howard.
+They are signed with one of two impressed signature stamps that we know existed.

 Master William James Hubard, Child Prodigy Silhouettist (1807-1862) and The Hubard Gallery (active 1823- circa 1845)